pegasystems/coffeescript-mockable-http-proxy/README.md

 # Mockable HTTP Server

-Very simple http server, that is steerable (until some point) from remote.
+Very simple http proxy, that is steerable (until some point) from remote.

 By default it opens 2 ports:
 * on `0.0.0.0:31337` HTTP server routes requests according to rules defined by REST API,